 And wrong it did go!
 This type of insurance was seen as an easy “hit” for lenders.
 Low cost of delivery, minimal if any staff training and huge profit margins.
 Virtually every client was sold the same product, despite the fact it might have been far from best advice.
 It was “one size fits all.”
 This type of insurance always carried a “deferred period,” which was in essence a period of time before you could submit a claim.
 In more recent times this was generally a month after being made redundant or suffering ill-health, but at the outset of ASU and PPI, some providers sold policies where the initial waiting period was as much as 60 or 90 days.
 As much of a delay as to make these policies virtually useless.

 With the commissions on offer becoming truly stellar, the sale of these insurance policies became a significant percentage of banks’ profits with advisors and sales staff being given stiffer and stiffer targets and the mis-selling became rife.
-We now know that in many cases the percentage profit for the lender was truly eye watering, with figures of up to 70% or more commonplace.
+We now know that in many cases the percentage profit for the lender was truly eye watering, with figures of up to 100% being common place.
 By 2008, 20 million PPI policies existed in the U.K.

-Finally in May 2011, the FCA banned the sale of single premium PPI.
-This was following years of campaigning by the CAB and the OFT, but not before a number of leading banks were levied huge financial penalties by the FCA, in what is now acknowledged as the biggest financial mis-selling scandal to hit the British public.
+Finally in May 2009, the FSA banned the sale of single premium PPI.
+This was following years of campaigning by the CAB and the OFT, but not before a number of leading banks were levied huge financial penalties by the FSA, in what is now acknowledged as the biggest financial mis-selling scandal to hit the British public.

-Regulation on products of this nature has been in place since December 1989 and then through 2001, with two voluntary codes, namely the ABI and GISC respectively.
-The FCA in turn became the regulator from January 2005.
+Regulation on products of this nature has been in place since December 1989 with firstly the ABI and subsequently the GISC voluntary codes, until formal regulation through the FSA followed in January 2005